-Writing your Boss a Thank You Note for Lunch
+Writing Your Boss a Thank You Note for Lunch Overview

 Your boss took you to lunch!
 That’s great.
-Thanks for lunch boss!
+Now it’s time to thank your boss.

 If the boss takes you out to lunch individually, follow up with a thank-you note.